vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 ### What is a restful API?
 A restful API has to contain enough information that represents what it does to facilitate collaboration.

+### UI/UX
+UI refers to visual elements that users interact with.
+UX refers more generally to users' overall experience, including how they feel about the interaction.